-THE OFFERING Units offered by us in this offering: 4,777,070 units, each consisting of one share of our common stock and one common warrant to purchase one share of our common stock Pre-funded units offered by us in this offering: We are also offering to each purchaser whose purchase of units in this offering would otherwise result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% of our outstanding common stock immediately following the consummation of this offering, the opportunity to purchase, if the purchaser so chooses, pre-funded units (each pre-funded unit consisting of one pre-funded warrant to purchase one share of our common stock and one common warrant to purchase one share of our common stock) in lieu of units that would otherwise result in the purchaser's beneficial ownership exceeding 4.99% of our outstanding common stock (or, at the election of the purchaser, 9.99%).
+5,454,546 units, each consisting of one share of our common stock and one common warrant to purchase one share of our common stock

+We are also offering to each purchaser whose purchase of units in this offering would otherwise result in the purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% of our outstanding common stock immediately following the consummation of this offering, the opportunity to purchase, if the purchaser so chooses, pre-funded units (each pre-funded unit consisting of one pre-funded warrant to purchase one share of our common stock and one common warrant to purchase one share of our common stock) in lieu of units that would otherwise result in the purchaser's beneficial ownership exceeding 4.99% of our outstanding common stock (or, at the election of the purchaser, 9.99%).
 The purchase price of each pre-funded unit will equal the price at which the units are being sold to the public in this offering, minus \$0.01, and the exercise price of each pre-funded warrant included in each pre-funded unit will be \$0.01 per share.
 This offering also relates to the shares of common stock issuable upon exercise of any pre-funded warrants sold in this offering.
 For each pre-funded unit we sell, the number of units we are offering will be decreased on a one-for-one basis.
 Because we will issue a common warrant as part of each unit or pre-funded unit, the number of common warrants sold in this offering will not change as a result of a change in the mix of the units and pre-funded units sold.

-Common warrants offered by us in the offering Common warrants to purchase an aggregate of 4,777,070 shares of our common stock.
+Common warrants to purchase an aggregate of 5,454,546 shares of our common stock.
 Each unit and each pre-funded unit includes a common warrant to purchase one share of our common stock.
-Each common warrant will have an exercise price of \$ per share, will be immediately separable from the common stock or pre-funded warrant, as the case may be, will be immediately exercisable and will expire on the fifth anniversary of the original issuance date.
+Each common warrant will have an exercise price of \$1.10 per share, will be immediately separable from the common stock or pre-funded warrant, as the case may be, will be immediately exercisable and will expire on the fifth anniversary of the original issuance date.
 This prospectus also relates to the offering of the shares of common stock issuable upon exercise of the common warrants.

-Common stock outstanding prior to the offering (1) 8,951,081 shares on September 7, 2017 Common stock outstanding after the offering (1) 13,728,151 shares, or 18,498,241 shares if the warrants sold in this offering are exercised in full (assuming a combined public offering price of \$1.57 per share of our common stock and related warrant, the closing bid price of our common stock on NASDAQ on September 7, 2017) Use of proceeds We intend to use the net proceeds of this offering to continue clinical development of our product candidates and for working capital and other general corporate purposes.
+8,951,081 shares on September 7, 2017

+14,324,117 shares, or 19,778,663 shares if the warrants sold in this offering are exercised in full

+We intend to use the net proceeds of this offering to continue clinical development of our product candidates and for working capital and other general corporate purposes.
 See "Use of Proceeds" on page 27 of this prospectus.